-The MS-60 analog sensor is well suited to be used in traditional meteorological networks where analog sensors are still common.
-The MS-60S with digital (Modbus 485 RTU / SDI-12) can be used in a multi sensor network for onsite monitoring of large PV plants.
-Digital sensor can be easily configured, With the MS-60S, users can connect using a standard laptop and 'Hibi'; a new, custom built programme developed by EKO to give users real-time access to the internal diagnostics, custom settings, and data on irradiance, humidity, internal temperature and tilt angle from the sensor.
+MS-80 is made for accurate irradiance measurements in the field of solar energy and meteorological research.
+The MS-80 analog sensor is well suited to be used in traditional meteorological networks where analog sensors are still common.
+MS-80S with the Smart interface with multiple outputs is made for the solar energy industry to be used in different applications.
+For PV research, plant monitoring and SCADA (Supervisory Control and Data Acquisition) controlled systems.
+The MS-80S with digital (Modbus 485 RTU / SDI-12) can be used in a multi sensor network for onsite monitoring of large PV plants.
+Digital sensor can be easily configured, With the MS-80S, users can connect using a standard laptop and 'Hibi'; a new, custom built programme developed by EKO to give users real-time access to the internal diagnostics, custom settings, and data on irradiance, humidity, internal temperature and tilt angle from the sensor.
 This data can also be acquired when the pyranometer is connected through the data logger digital serial communication port.
 Each pyranometer has it own unique communication address.
 This way multiple pyranometers can be connected in a network.

-The MS-60S builds on the revolutionary qualities of the original MS-60 by adding a new internal diagnostics system, giving users remote visibility over body temperature, internal humidity, tilt and roll angle; helping them to ensure optimum performance without the need for regular physical checks.
-Coupled with the 2-year recalibration interval, the internal diagnostic capabilities of the MS-60S makes it an ideal solution for complex networks, hard to reach locations, and monitoring stations with restricted access.
+The MS-80S builds on the revolutionary qualities of the original MS-80 by adding a new internal diagnostics system, giving users remote visibility over body temperature, internal humidity, tilt and roll angle; helping them to ensure optimum performance without the need for regular physical checks.
+Coupled with the 5-year recalibration interval, the internal diagnostic capabilities of the MS-80S makes it an ideal solution for complex networks, hard to reach locations, and monitoring stations with restricted access.